Sheba Medical Center

-Chaim Sheba Medical Center at Tel HaShomer (המרכז הרפואי ע"ש חיים שיבא – תל השומר), also Tel HaShomer Hospital, is the largest hospital in Israel, located in the Tel Aviv District city of Ramat Gan at Tel HaShomer neighborhood, Israel.
-In 2020, Newsweek ranked it as the 9th-best hospital in the world.
-In 2021, it was ranked as the 10th best hospital in the world, scoring the highest for an Israeli hospital.
+Chaim Sheba Medical Center at Tel HaShomer (המרכז הרפואי ע"ש חיים שיבא – תל השומר), also known as Tel HaShomer Hospital, is the largest hospital in Israel, located in Tel HaShomer neighborhood, city of Ramat Gan, Tel Aviv District.

+In 2025, Newsweek ranked it as the 8th-best hospital in the world, scoring the highest for an Asian or Israeli hospital.

 History

-The hospital was established in 1948 as Israel's first military hospital, to treat Israeli casualties of 1948 Arab-Israeli War.
+The hospital was established in 1948 as Israel's first military hospital, to treat Israeli casualties of the 1948 Arab–Israeli War.
 It was founded in a cluster of abandoned military barracks from the Mandate era, and was originally known as Army Hospital No. 5.
 Israeli Prime Minister David Ben-Gurion had it renamed Tel HaShomer Hospital.

 In 1953, it became a civilian hospital, and Dr. Chaim Sheba became its director.
-Following Sheba's death, the hospital was renamed in his honor.Mordechai Shani served as Director General for thirty-three years.
+Following Sheba's death, the hospital was renamed in his honor.
+Mordechai Shani served as Director General for thirty-three years.

-Situated on an 800 dunam campus in east Ramat Gan, Sheba operates 120 departments and clinics.
+Situated on an 800 dunam campus in East Ramat Gan, Sheba operates 120 departments and clinics.
 It has 1,430 beds, about 1,250 physicians, 2,300 nurses and 1,500 other healthcare workers.
 Sheba also employs 1,700 other staff, and nearly 1,000 long-term volunteers, researchers and foreign interns.

-It handles over 1,000,000.5 patient visits a year, including 200,000 emergency visits annually, and conducts more than two million medical tests of all types each year, on a $320 million (approximate) annual budget.
+It handles over 1,000,000 patient visits a year, including 200,000 emergency visits annually, and conducts more than two million medical tests of all types each year, on a $320 million (approximate) annual budget.
 Sheba is supported by donations from a network of philanthropists and friends from around the world.

 Sheba includes an acute care hospital, a rehabilitation hospital (one of the largest rehabilitation hospitals in the world, with 800 beds and 14 buildings), a women's hospital, a children's hospital, an eating disorder clinic, a PTSD clinic for soldiers, a laboratory division, an outpatient division, and an academic campus.